johnna123/DeepFakeMe/README.md

 ## Running the example
 1. Make sure there is a target_video.mp4 in target_data/
-2. Make sure there is a source_video.mp4 in source_data/
+2. Make sure there is a *.jpg in source_data/ of your face
 3. run the example from root dir

     ```